Renardo13/Cybersecurity/ft_otp/README.md

 You must use python3

 ### 1. Generate an encrypted key
-Before using the OTP generator, you need a secret key.
+Before using the OTP generator, you need a secret key to share between you and the server.
 You can provide a hexadecimal key (at least 64 characters) to generate an **encrypted key file**:

 ```bash
 python3 ft_otp.py -g YOUR_HEX_KEY